Stuart Fairchild Preview, Player Props: Reds vs. Cardinals

-The Cincinnati Reds, including Stuart Fairchild (.111 batting average in his past 10 games), take on starter Drew Rom and the St. Louis Cardinals at Busch Stadium, Saturday at 7:15 PM ET.
+Stuart Fairchild -- with a slugging percentage of .167 in his past 10 games (including zero home runs) -- will be in action for the Cincinnati Reds versus the St. Louis Cardinals, with Miles Mikolas on the hill, on October 1 at 3:15 PM ET.

-In his previous game he had a one-hit showing (1-for-2) against the Cardinals.
+He had a hitless showing in his most recent game (0-for-2) against the Cardinals.

 Sportsbook Promo Codes